arriyaz/Bioinfo_scripts/bash_codes/bash_coding.md

 The ln command is used to create either hard or symbolic links.
 It is used in one of two ways.
 The following creates a hard link:
 ```
-ln file link
+ln source/file dest/file-link
 ```
 The following creates a symbolic link:
 ```
-ln -s item link
+ln source/file dest/file-link
 ```
 where item is either a file or a directory.
--  With GNOME, holding the ctrl+shift keys while dragging a file will create a link rather than copying (or moving) the file.
+-  >> With GNOME, holding the `ctrl+shift` keys while dragging a file will create a link rather than copying (or moving) the file.

 **Soft Links:** In Linux, a soft link, also known as a symbolic link, is a special sort of file that points at a different file.
 In Windows vocabulary, you could think of it like a shortcut.
 Because the connection is a logical one, and not a duplication, soft links can point at entire directories or link to files on remote computers.
 Hard links cannot do this.